 Cereals have low manufacturing costs and long shelf life, and giant companies got us believing through marketing that these are healthy foods we should be consuming every day.
 However, some cereals are so high in sugar, consuming them every day almost guarantees you diabetes in your 50s.
 Honey Stars has glucose syrup and honey as its third and fourth ingredients.
 Store-bought goods may use sugar as a preservative.

 The poisoning of our food system always manifests in our bodies.
-And decades of marketing lies over GMO, sugar, pesticides, fast food, and preservatives have caused generations of family members with diseases, especially diabetes.
+And decades of marketing lies over GMO, sugar, pesticides, processed foods, fast food, and preservatives have caused generations of family members with diseases, especially diabetes.

 High blood sugar levels result in diabetes, a disease that can permanently and irrevocably damage your brain, heart, bladder, and kidneys.
 It can progress to blindness and amputation and shut down the nervous and circulatory systems and the entire body.

 While Type 1 diabetes is primarily hereditary, Type 2 diabetes results from genetic and lifestyle factors, including overweight, obesity, and an inactive lifestyle.
 It is prevalent in 95% percent of people with diabetes.

 High blood pressure, tooth decay, and asthma are other consequences of high sugar.